portworx/px-docs/scheduler/kubernetes/cassandra-k8s.md

 ```

 ### Scaling
-Portworx runs as a Daemon set within Kubernetes.
-Hence when you add a node or a worker to your kuberentes cluster you do not need to run Portworx on it.
+Portworx runs as a Daemonset within Kubernetes.
+Hence when you add a node or a worker to your kuberentes cluster you do not need to explicitly run Portworx on it.

 You would however require to scale your Cassandra cluster which is deployed as a Statefulset.
 In order for you to scale your Cassandra statefulset.
 If you do use the [Terraform scripts](https://github.com/portworx/terraporx) to create a Portworx cluster make sure you update the minion count to scale up your kubernetes cluster.